Chart Color Schemes

 Recent residential development output has been above average within Augustine Heights when compared nationally

-Augustine Heights has averaged approximately 14 new dwelling approvals per year over the past five financial years, totalling an estimated 74 homes.
-In FY26 so far, 21 approvals have been recorded.
-This results in an average of around 12.7 new residents per year for every home built between FY21 and FY25, indicating significant demand outpacing supply.
-The average construction value of new dwellings is approximately $698,000, suggesting a focus on the premium segment.
+AreaSearch analysis of ABS building approval numbers shows Augustine Heights averaged around 14 new dwelling approvals per year over the past five financial years, totalling an estimated 74 homes.
+By FY26, 21 approvals have been recorded.
+This averages out to approximately 12.7 new residents per year for every home built between FY21 and FY25, indicating demand significantly outpaces supply.
+The average value of new dwellings is $698,000, suggesting a focus on the premium segment with upmarket properties.

 There have been $989,000 in commercial approvals this financial year, reflecting the area's residential nature.
-Compared to Greater Brisbane, Augustine Heights has markedly lower building activity, with 78.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established dwellings, which is also below average nationally, indicating the area's maturity and possible planning constraints.
-New building activity shows 35.0% detached dwellings and 65.0% attached dwellings, focusing on higher-density living to create more affordable entry points for downsizers, investors, and first-home buyers.
-This represents a notable shift from the area's existing housing composition of 96.0% houses, suggesting decreasing availability of developable sites and changing lifestyles.
+Compared to Greater Brisbane, Augustine Heights has markedly lower building activity, at 78.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established dwellings.
+Nationally, this is also below average, likely due to the area's maturity and possible planning constraints.
+New building activity consists of 35.0% detached dwellings and 65.0% attached dwellings, focusing on higher-density living which creates more affordable entry points for downsizers, investors, and first-home buyers.
+This represents a notable shift from the area's existing housing composition, currently at 96.0% houses.
 The location has approximately 371 people per dwelling approval, reflecting an established area.
-According to AreaSearch's latest quarterly estimate, Augustine Heights is expected to grow by 2,898 residents through to 2041.

 Frequently Asked Questions - Development